-In an effort to combat this, parents need to make sure they are imparting age- appropriate money management skills to their kids from their toddler years to their teens.
+In an effort to combat this, parents need to make money management for kids a top priority.
+They need to focus on imparting age- appropriate money management skills from the toddler years through the teen years.

-Teaching children the basics of finances can start as young as preschool.
+Teaching money management to kids can start as young as preschool.
 Start by offering the opportunity for them to earn some money for small tasks.
 Maybe they get something for emptying the silverware from the dishwasher (be sure to take out any knives of course).
 You can let them have some say in what they want to purchase but at the same time, lightly introduce the idea of a want vs a need.
 They of course will still want that lollipop, but the more you do this practice with them, it will eventually come into use later down the line.
-And eventually they will get that once you spend your money, it is gone.
+And eventually they will get the notion that once you spend your money, it is gone.

-A little pocket money works well for teaching young kids about saving.
+A little pocket money works well for teaching money management to kids.
 You want to come up with a goal together that they want to work towards.
 This can be a toy or a game they want.
 You want them to be motivated to save since most of us will want that instant gratification, kids are no different.
 This will teach them patience and see that waiting can be satisfying too.

 As kids start to get into the tween years (10+), you can give thought to including them in your discussions about the household finances.
 Explain the difference between what are the "essentials" and what are "family treats".
 A great way to put their newfound knowledge into practice is to give them a budget for something.
 Maybe they are need of summer clothes, being in charge of a budget will allow them to make financial decisions like whether they want to buy the more expensive outfit and if there is enough left over for a pair of shoes.

-The teenage years are super important for getting your kids on the path to financial independence.
+The teenage years are super important for teaching money management to your kids and getting them on the path to financial independence.
 Help them become smart consumers by teaching them to do comparative shopping.
 Nowadays, most kids 14 and older have their own cell phone.
 This presents a great learning opportunity.
 Before purchasing the phone, have them shop around to compare plans and prices and see what they come up with.
 If you can have them come up with some money for part of the cost, even better.
 They will get a lesson in taking control of their money which is key to financial independence.